Samuel Stalnaker: Military service in the French and Indian War

 A second Sandy Creek expedition was planned in early 1757, and Stalnaker was going to participate, but the plan was never implemented.

-By the summer of 1758, Samuel was serving as a guide or scout with the British troops commanded by Colonel Henry Bouquet in western Maryland.
-Colonel Washington wrote to Henry Bouquet on 25 July, 1758: "Kelly and Stalnaker (two Guides) are on the Road with Major Peachy."
+By the summer of 1758, Stalnaker was serving as a guide or scout with the British troops commanded by Colonel Henry Bouquet in western Maryland.
+Colonel Washington wrote to Henry Bouquet on 25 July 1758: "Kelly and Stalnaker (two Guides) are on the Road with Major Peachy."

 Final years

 Stalnaker must have remarried, because in the fall of 1761 he and his wife Margaret served as administrators of the estate of Valentine Snyder, who had died in 1755, and Vincent Williams, killed by Bemino in a raid in 1756.
 Stalnaker continued to operate his tavern, which served Colonel William Byrd and his troops in 1761 during the Anglo-Cherokee War, when they constructed a blockhouse named Fort Attakullakulla nearby.
 While staying at Stalnaker's tavern in July 1761, Major Robert Stewart wrote a letter to George Washington, mentioning that construction of the fort at Stalnaker's settlement was delayed due to an "epedemick" fever (possibly malaria) which had affected most of his troops.